Contact our leading San Diego criminal defense attorney at (888) 797-1623!

 you will need to work immediately with an experienced, aggressive, and

-effective North County criminal defense lawyer.
-Only with professional
+effective San Diego criminal defense lawyer.
+Only with professional legal

 We are proud of our distinguishing hallmark characteristics:

-more than 80 years of combined criminal defense experience to our firm's name.
+more than 40 years of criminal defense experience to our firm's name.

 We have earned the